cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Most vessels are equipped with automated repair systems enabling prolonged survival on timeintensiv missions or in combat situations.
 These systems are controlled by an operator skilled in \<Hardware\>.
-He is overseeing the repair bots, priorisation and execution of damage control.
+He is overseeing the repair bots, priorisation, and execution of damage control.
 The Emergency Repair systems have a limit in how fast, how often ond how efficient they operate.
 A check is done with \<Hardware\>
 against a moderate difficulty (TN 6), all marks achieved may be added to